kiwicom/travelling-salesman/README.md

 # Rules:
 - Find the Hamiltonian cycle in time dependant flight graph
 - You are given:
     - `m` flights flying between `n` cities
-    - `n+1` days to visit `n` cities
+    - `n` days to visit `n` cities
     - Start/end airport (round trip)
 - Being at day `i` in city `x` means you can catch all the flights on day `i+1` from city `x`
 - All flights are immediate, they take no time.